sipherr/depression/README.md

+# The Mans Guide to overcoming depression

 # Introduction
-Now that I know I have depression I want to document what may be a more straight forward solution to overcoming depression.
+Looking for resources on the internet, I was unable to find a good strategy to overcoming depression.
+Now that I know I have depression, it is making it easier to understand my behaviours of the past and identify a path forward.
+I want to document what may be a more straight forward solution to overcoming depression.

 # Goals
 First and foremost is to overcome depression!